Uh-oh: It’s a bank overdraft

 How does overdraft protection work?

 If you want to get overdraft protection, you have a few options, but many involve fees, so don’t be afraid to ask for details.
-One way to avoid these fees is to opt for "auto-decline."
-If you try to spend more than you have, the purchase generally won’t go through.
+If you don’t agree to overdraft protection ahead of time, you can’t be charged a fee.1 But if you try to spend more than you have, the purchase generally won’t go through.
 Here are some other overdraft options to think about:

-Savings link: You can link your checking account to another account at your bank, such as your savings.
+- Savings link: You can link your checking account to another account at your bank, such as your savings.
 This way, if you’re overdrawn, the bank will move funds from your savings into your checking to cover the difference.
-Sometimes, this service can be free.
+Sometimes, this overdraft option can be free.

-Credit card link: Linking your checking account to a credit card is possible, too.
+- Credit card link: Linking your checking account to a credit card is possible, too.
 If your checking or savings account can’t cover a charge, the balance would be placed on your credit card for you to pay off later.
+But there might still be a fee.3

 One benefit of overdraft protection is that you might avoid a hefty fee added to a late payment, such as a house or car payment.
 But you’ll have to compare the fees that come along with each situation to make the best decision.